aherbert/gdsc-smlm/docs/results_plugins.rst

      - Specify the highlight colour used to outline selected localisations.

    * - Add to selection
-     - If **true** selecting a localisation by ``Shift`` click will add to the selection.
+     - If **true** selecting a localisation by ``Ctrl`` click will add to the selection.
 Otherwise the previously selected localisations are deselected.

    * - Show results table
-     - If **true** selecting a localisation by ``Shift`` click will show a results table with the localisation data.
+     - If **true** selecting a localisation by ``Ctrl`` click will show a results table with the localisation data.
 The default data displayed in the table can be configured using the ``...`` button.

    * - Save eye point
      - If **true** the ``Find eye point`` command will be saved to settings.
 This is available for various options when showing a new dataset.